 Certified LEED Platinum Complex, largest FBO complex at SAN, provides public art, built on a brownfield site.

 Landmark’s vision was to have the complex their “top of the line” premier facility, as well as provide one of the most sustainable general aviation facilities in the country.
 As such they committed to the airport to provide a LEED Platinum Certified campus.
-Among the project’s sustainable strategies are solar energy production, high efficiency lighting and mechanical systems and water efficiency strategies.
-The design exceeds California’s energy codes by nearly fifty percent.
+Among the project’s sustainable strategies are solar energy production, high efficiency lighting and mechanical systems as well as water efficiency strategies.
+The design exceeds California’s energy codes by nearly 50%.
 They also provided a public art component by Ken Gangbar on the exterior of hangar 3 facing the new public access road.